-Active solar: As an energy source, energy from the sun collected and stored using mechanical pumps or fans to circulate heat-laden fluids or air between solar collectors and a building.
+Active solar heating: Energy from the sun is collected and stored using mechanical pumps or fans to circulate heat-laden fluids or air between solar collectors and a building.

-Actual peak reduction: The actual reduction in annual peak load (measured in kilowatts) achieved by customers that participate in a utility demand-side management (DSM) program.
-It reflects the changes in the demand for electricity resulting from a utility DSM program that is in effect at the same time the utility experiences its annual peak load, as opposed to the installed peak load reduction capability (i.e., potential peak reduction).
+Actual peak reduction: The annual peak load (measured in kilowatts) reduction achieved by customers that participate in a utility demand-side management (DSM) program.
+It reflects the changes in the demand for electricity resulting from a utility DSM program that is in effect at the same time the utility experiences its peak load, as opposed to the installed peak load reduction capability (i.e., potential peak reduction).
 It should account for the regular cycling of energy efficient units during the period of annual peak load.

-Adjustable speed drives: Drives that save energy by ensuring the motor's speed is properly matched to the load placed on the motor.
-Terms used to describe this category include polyphase motors, motor oversizing, and motor rewinding.
+Adjustable speed drives: Motor drive systems that save energy by ensuring the motor's speed is properly matched to the load placed on the motor.
+Terms used to describe equipment and operations within this category include polyphase motors, motor oversizing, and motor rewinding.

-Adjusted electricity: A measurement of electricity that includes the approximate amount of energy used to generate electricity.
+Adjusted electricity: A measurement of electricity typically used in program assessment or evaluation activities that estimates the amount of energy used to generate electricity.
 To approximate the adjusted amount of electricity, the site-value of the electricity is multiplied by a factor of 3.

-This conversion factor of 3 is a rough approximation of the Btu value of raw fuels used to generate electricity in a steam - generation power plant.
+The conversion factor of 3 is a rough approximation of the BTU value of raw fuels used to generate electricity in a steam - generation power plant.